JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 1. Serializable type.
 2. Class name postfix.
 3. Whether to use Lombok or not.
-4. Comment link regexp.
+4. Name pattern regexp.
+This option is useful if you use an obligatory naming convention for DTOs.
+It allows JPA Buddy to associate DTO with its JPA Entity using a DTO name only.
+To specify a placeholder for the simple class name of the target JPA entity, use the `(?<entity>.)` pattern.
+E.g., `(?.)Dto` means that the `MyEntityDto` class will be considered as a DTO for `MyEntity`.
+The feature is disabled when the field is empty.
+5. Class comment.
+Defines the comment that will be generated over the DTO class.
+6. Comment link regexp (The feature is disabled when the field is empty).
 It allows JPA Buddy to associate DTO with its JPA Entity.
 To specify a placeholder for the target entity FQN (Fully Qualified Name) in a comment use the `(?<entity>.*)` pattern.
 So, if the regexp is defined as `A DTO for the{@link (?.*)} entity.` it will be resolved in the following comment:
   ```java
   // A DTO for the {@link io.jpabuddy.demo.entities.Project} entity.
   ```

-  The feature is disabled when the field is empty.
-5. Name pattern regexp.
-This option is useful if you use an obligatory naming convention for DTOs.
-It allows JPA Buddy to associate DTO with its JPA Entity using a DTO name only.
-To specify a placeholder for the simple class name of the target JPA entity, use the `(?<entity>.)` pattern.
-E.g., `(?.)Dto` means that the `MyEntityDto` class will be considered as a DTO for `MyEntity`.
-The feature is disabled when the field is empty.
-6. Class comment.
-Defines the comment that will be generated over the DTO class.

 ### Convenient Navigation between Entity and its DTOs